bit-broker/website/content/en/docs/concepts/policy.md

 `source` | Information about the source or origination of the data `terms` | The terms and conditions of use for the data

 It is possible that you may have more information about the legal basis on the use of your data by consumers.
-You may, for example, require consumers to perform additional legal steps in order to be given an consumer access key.
-This is outside of the current scope of BitBroker.
+You may, for example, require consumers to perform additional legal steps in order to be given a consumer access key.
+This is outside the current scope of BitBroker.